 Wheels and Tires

-Designed to be versatile, like the Reyes, the K-RAD 24 x 1.95 tires are wide and knobby, but without being too raised to be loud on paved surfaces.
+Designed to be versatile, like the Reyes, the Kenda Small Block 8 24 x 1.95 tires are wide and knobby, but without being too raised to be loud on paved surfaces.
 With great traction, they are fully capable for basic trail riding, as well as on paved or compact dirt trails.
+NOTE: The original Reyes came with Kenda K-Rad tires.

-Compared to similar bikes like the Prevelo Alpha Four, which has 24 x 1.5 tires, the Reyes’ wider and knobbier tires make it more mountain ready.
+Compared to similar bikes like the Prevelo Alpha Four, which has 24 x 1.5 tires, the Reyes’ wider tires make it more mountain ready like other true kids mountain bikes.

 Equipped with Alex Tubeless ready rims, the Reyes is also ready to go tubeless which can prevent almost all punctures as well as increase traction.
 Tubeless tire setups can be run at a lower air pressure, which allows the tire to flex to meet the trail, thereby providing more traction.